Trancers: Plot

 Jack Deth is a retired police trooper in the 23rd century who has been called back into service to assist in hunting down Martin Whistler, a criminal mastermind who uses psychic powers to turn people into mindless "Trancers" and carry out his orders.
 Deth can identify a tranced individual by scanning them with a special bracelet.
 All trancers appear as normal humans at first, but once triggered, they become savage killers with twisted features.

 Before he can be caught, Whistler escapes back in time using a drug-induced time-traveling technique.
 Whistler's consciousness travels down his ancestral bloodline, arrives in 1985, and takes over the body of a Los Angeles police detective named Weisling.
 Once Deth discovers what Whistler has done, he destroys Whistler's body—effectively leaving him trapped in the past with no vessel to return to—and chases after him through time the same way.
 Deth ends up in the body of one of his ancestors: a journalist named Phil Dethton.

-With the help of Phil's date from the night before—a punk rock girl named Lena—Deth goes after Whistler, who has begun to "trance" other victims.
+With the help of Phil's date from the night before—a punk rock girl named Leena—Deth goes after Whistler, who has begun to "trance" other victims.
 Whistler plots to eliminate the future governing council members of Angel City (the future name of Los Angeles), who are being systematically wiped out of existence by Whistler's murder spree of their ancestors.
 Deth arrives too late to prevent most of the murders and can only safeguard Hap Ashby, a washed-up former pro baseball player, who is the ancestor of the last surviving council member, Chairman Ashe.

 Deth is given some high-tech equipment, which is sent to him in the past: his sidearm (which contains two hidden vials of time drugs to send him and Whistler back to the future) and a "long-second" wristwatch, which temporarily slows time, stretching one second to 10.
 The watch has only enough power for one use, but he later receives another watch.

 During the end fight with Whistler, one of the drug vials in Jack's gun breaks, leaving only one vial to get home.
 Jack is forced to make a choice: kill the innocent Weisling (who is possessed by the evil Whistler), or use the vial to send Whistler back to 2247, which would strand Jack in the present.
 Jack chooses to inject Weisling with the vial, saving the lieutenant's life but condemning Whistler to an eternity without a body to return to.
-Jack decides to remain with Lena in 1985, although observing him from the shadows is McNulty, his boss from the future, who has traveled down his own ancestral line, ending up in the body of a young girl.
+Jack decides to remain with Leena in 1985, although observing him from the shadows is McNulty, his boss from the future, who has traveled down his own ancestral line, ending up in the body of a young girl.